olimpiadi-informatica/terry/README.md

 ## How it works

-The virtual machine given to the referents contains a zip file protected by a password.
-When the contest is about to begin the unlock password is communicated to the referents, who will unlock the zips.
+The virtual machine given to the referents contains only the software, the referents have to upload an encrypted zip.
+When the contest makers wants the contest to be ready (short before the contest should start) they distributes some passwords to the referents.
+A password is a string composed by three parts: a `username` (which is unique), a `secret` and a `scrambled_password` (the zip password xor-ed with an hash of `username + secret`).

 The referent may start the contest using the browser.